Describing your model in our yaml-based format

 To make your model chap-compatible, you need your train and predict endpoints (as discussed here) need to be formally defined in a YAML format that follows the popular MLflow standard.

-Your codebase need to contain a file named MLproject that defines the following:
+Your codebase need to contain a file named MLproject.

 - An entry point in the MLproject file called